 Digital Critical Editions

-Provocative yet sober, Digital Critical Editions examines how transitioning from print to a digital milieu deeply affects how scholars deal with the work of editing critical texts.
-On one hand, forces like changing technology and evolving reader expectations lead to the development of specific editorial products, while on the other hand, they threaten traditional forms of knowledge and methods of textual scholarship.
+About the BookTransitioning from print to a digital milieu deeply affects how scholars deal with editing critical texts.
+Changing technology and evolving reader expectations lead to the development of specific editorial products.
+Yet such changes challenge traditional forms of knowledge and methods of textual scholarship.

 "An exciting and poignant contribution to the field of textual editing. . . .Digital Critical Editions represents the most comprehensive volume yet on this topic and one that every scholar and interested citizen should be proud to display on their bookshelf."--Digital Scholarship in the Humanities